codemasterg/monitor/README.md

 photo capture command and image file directory to be configured.
 The time threshold for rearming the motion sensor after a motion detection is also configurable.

 This project was created as a learning exercise to increase my understanding of Spring, Spring MVC, and JQuery.
-It's also usefule home security device!
+It's also useful home security device!

 The design is basic MVC: